Ways to Take Control of an Emotional Hijacking

 • Allow your breathing to find a natural rhythm.

-• Observe the way your abdomen expands and contracts, and the sensation of the air as it enters and exits through your nose and mouth.
+• Observe how your abdomen expands and contracts and the sensation of the air as it enters and exits through your nose and mouth.

-This strategy for managing emotions takes time to develop, but with daily practise, you will find this technique will reduce and eventually eliminate most emotional hijacking.
+This strategy for managing emotions may take time to develop, but with daily practice, this technique will reduce and eventually eliminate most emotional hijacking.

 Part of controlling your emotions includes observing their effects.
 Here's how to do that.

-Remember to be the very best version of yourself.
-You always want to manage your emotions rather than have your emotions control you.
-As you learn to control emotional hijackings, you will improve your emotional intelligence, which will empower you and prepare you for challenging situations.
-Connect with me for support to develop these skills.
+Remember to breathe!
+You always want to manage your emotions rather than having them control you.
+Learning to prevent emotional hijackings will improve your emotional intelligence, empowering and preparing you for challenging situations.
+Connect with me for support to develop skills and strategies.
 Discover my consulting opportunities and emotional intelligence training.

 Sign up for Linda’s monthly tips to build your Emotional Intelligence and reduce Emotional Hijacking!